ImmutableVariable/learnityourself/docs/python/04-data-structures/05-sets.md

 ## Summary

-Sets are a powerful tool in Python for working with unique collections of elements.
-They're particularly useful for:
-- Storing unique items
-- Removing duplicates from lists
-- Finding common elements between collections
-- Performing mathematical set operations

-Remember:
-- Sets store unique, unordered elements
-- Elements must be immutable (like strings, numbers, or tuples)
-- Sets are mutable (can be changed) unless they're frozen sets
-- Set operations like union, intersection, and difference are efficient

-In the next lesson, we'll explore more advanced data structures and their uses in Python.
+Sets are pretty powerful as they allow you to simplify solutions that require working with unique elements or performing operations like finding common elements between collections.
+They are also great for ensuring that you don't have duplicates in your data structures.